ryedin/site/_development/preparing-an-application.md

 * The `environment` key declares environment variables for this process.
 Defaults can be specified.
 Any variable with no value (such as `MYSERVICE_API_KEY`) must be declared in your local environment to start the application successfully (see the section on `.env` below for more details)

-* The `ports` key declares the ports that a process wishes to expose to traffic.
-These ports are defined in pairs, the externally facing port and the port on which the process is listening.
+* The `ports` key declares the ports on which a process will listen.
+Listing `- 8080` instructs the process to listen on port 8080.
+An optional prefix exposes an internet-facing port, e.g. `- 80:8080` sends port 80 internet traffic to the process listening on port 8080 inside the container.
+Processes listing only a single internal port will be reachable from other processes in the application, but not from the internet.

 * The `links` key defines dependencies on other processes named in this file. `convox start` sets environment variables so that a process can find its links.
 See [Linking](/docs/linking) for more details.